Let us spray: A guide to always smelling exquisite

 Posted: Sep 19 2017

-Scent is a powerful thing.
+Your scent is a powerful thing.
 The way that something smells can lure you in or repulse you within seconds.
 Historically, perfumes have been created to honour great lovers, to woo those touted to be the most beautiful and for the purposes of attracting a lover.
 Since the beginning of time, humans have known about pheromones and how these chemical substances can affect their interaction with the opposite sex.
 When perfumes were first introduced they were supposed to offer the wearer a pleasant smell that alluded to sophistication, sensuality and stature.

 Perfumes were there to enhance the already present animalistic human scents of each person.